run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiCpuUsageWarning.md

 ## Diagnosis

-Use <!-- add a command here --> on the relevant pod.
+Use the command `kubectl top` on the relevant pod.

-If this tool is unavailable, you can calculate the cpu usage by running `rate(container_cpu_usage_seconds_total{namespace=~"runai|runai-backend"}[2m])`.
+If this tool is unavailable, you can calculate the CPU usage by running `rate(container_cpu_usage_seconds_total{namespace=~"runai|runai-backend"}[2m])`.

 ## Mitigation

-Add cpu resources to the container.
-If the issue does not resolve, contact Run:ai.
+Add CPU resources to the container.
+If the issue is not resolved, contact Run:ai support.